 Recent clinical data shows optimised fat-adaptation methods have shifted fat oxidisation thresholds from 0.3-0.5g/minute to 1.5-2g/minute in some athletes.

-Sankov agrees ‘intermittent fasting’ benefits can be great but notes “It is not easy to do and requires altering your training around this dietary plan.”
+Sankoff agrees ‘intermittent fasting’ benefits can be great but notes “It is not easy to do and requires altering your training around this dietary plan.”

-For the average age-grouper, Sankovs is unconvinced the training schedule compromises justify the fat-adaptation benefits.
+For the average age-grouper, Sankoffs is unconvinced the training schedule compromises justify the fat-adaptation benefits.
 Dr Tallon points out the fact such athletes might be on an Ironman course for 11-12 or more hours compared to eight or nine for a top-end pro, means a greater likelihood of critical carb depletion and subsequent need for an alternative energy source like fat or even ketones.

 “That’s why people walk in the run of an Ironman.
 Because they are then glycogen-depleted and they can’t tap into that fat fuel source.”